 Cash is a financial instrument which potentially subjects the Foundation to a concentration of credit risk.
 All funds in a single institution are insured in full by the Federal Deposit Insurance Corporation up to \$250,000.
-The Foundation held \$46,437 in excess of amounts insured by the Federal Deposit Insurance Corporation at June 30, 2015.
+The Foundation held \$99,467 in excess of amounts insured by the Federal Deposit Insurance Corporation at June 30, 2016.

-The Foundation receives the majority of its revenue from one local government grant, comprising approximately 74% and 82% of total revenue for the years ended June 30, 2015 and 2014, respectively.
+The Foundation receives the majority of its revenue from one local government grant, comprising approximately 66% and 74% of total revenue for the years ended June 30, 2016 and 2015, respectively.
 A similar amount has been awarded for the subsequent fiscal year.
-In effect, the Foundation exists to operate this grant.